 For any mechanical issues outside of your annual WAV check, your WAV supplier should be your first point of contact.

-Remember that you can also use the Motability Scheme online account to view your lease details, add or change your drivers, or even start your next application from home.
+You can use your Motability Scheme online account to view your lease details, add or change drivers, or even start your next application from home.

 Related Articles